Digisynthetic/Digisyn-Link-GUI/README.md

 ![3-4](./images/12-5.jpg)

-## 4.View device information and parameters
+## 4. View device information and parameters

 On the left side of the software, click <kbd>Device Information</kbd> column，You can view the basic information of the device：